crate/cloud-tutorials/docs/edge/introduction.rst

 .. image:: ../_assets/img/stripe-billing.png
    :alt: Billing information screen

-The payment and billing information you have submitted will be saved in the Billing tab of the Organization overview screen in the CrateDB Cloud Console (i.e., the fifth tab from the left on the same screen you arrived at).
+You can view the payment and billing information you have submitted in the Billing tab of the Organization overview screen in the CrateDB Cloud Console (i.e., the fifth tab from the left on the same screen you arrived at).